SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 • A toggle switch was later added to the panel to direct power to the steaming or deck light.

 There is usually some obstacle that rears its ugly head when developing new hardware and I didn't want to go down the proverbial garden path of having forgotten a circuit, an illogical layout or difficult wiring as with the previous fuse panel.
 That's the main reason why I progressed slowly with this upgrade.
-The thing about low loss large gauge wiring is that it can't bend like small gauge can so planning the component layout is important.
+The thing about low loss, large gauge wiring is that it can't bend like small gauge can, so planning the component layout was important.

-Q - Ever wonder why the panel is green?
+Q - Ever wonder why the new panel is green?

 A - Its a lot easier to write on an aluminum panel covered with Frog Tape.
 Then if you get it wrong, apply new tape for a new mistake!
 It's also great to write a note on.

-Electrical Protection - The primary function of a circuit breaker is to protect the downstream wiring against an electrical short, loose wire, worn insulation or any other reason you can dream of!
+Electrical Protection - The primary function of a circuit breaker is to protect the downstream wiring against an electrical short from loose wiring, worn insulation or any other reason you can dream of!
 For this reason a breaker is installed at the power source.
 Take this seriously if you don't want to experience a fire on the water or on the road.
 Fire is nasty stuff.
 The secondary function of a circuit breaker is to leave the other circuits operational while a defective one is isolated for service.
-To be totally effective each circuit has its own breaker.
+To be totally effective each circuit must have its own breaker.

 NOTE 1 - The World Single Pole Magnetic AC/DC Circuit Breaker meets all American Boat and Yacht Council (ABYC) Standards, is UL 1077 Recognized, CSA Certified for Canada, TUV Certified and CE marked for Europe.

-Battery Return Wires & Single Point "Grounding" - All loads are wired with their own battery return wire (often mistakenly called a ground wire) terminate on a common negative power buss, BB3.
-Never use a metal boat part, mast or toe rail, for a return conductor.
+Battery Return Wires & Single Point "Grounding" - All loads are wired with their own battery return wire (often mistakenly called a ground wire) terminated on a common negative power buss bar Never use a metal boat part, mast or toe rail, for a return conductor.

 EARTH GROUND - At this point in time Panache has a single conductor to bleed off electrical "noise" or static charge from the primary negative buss to the water (earth / ground) using the immersed outboard leg.
-In future I may add a sacrificial anode to prevent electrolysis of the aluminum leg.
-I may also install a dedicated RF ground plate and lightning ground in the future.
+So far a sacrificial anode to prevent electrolysis of the aluminum leg is not required but I'm always looking.
+I may install a dedicated lightning ground in the future.
 More below.

 Connector Corrosion - A dry metal connection exposed to a humid environment will corrode and deteriorate in a year, or less.
 This is basic chemistry and physics, so learn to live with it.
 The prevention is to keep oxygen away by coating the connection with a drop of ATF or synthetic oil.
 Either oil has the advantage of creeping into an unseen crevice for complete protection and it doesn't wash off.
 It is easy to apply and if done sparingly, keeps things clean.
 Apply a drop once a year for continued protection.
 Alternatively spraying lithium grease or smearing a light coat of synthetic grease on each connection also works but is definitely messy.
 Switches and circuit breakers must be operated occasionally to function properly.
 The wiping action keeps the contacts clean.
 More below